txt/se25/docs/intro.md

    - Why is technical debt a significant challenge in modern software engineering?
      - Use recent advances in AI as a  case study to illustrate your answer.

+## Mini-Review Questions (due Jan 16)

+1. Define and distinguish internal process metrics from external product metrics.
+2. Is "skiil required to use functional programming" an internal or external metric?
+Justify your answer?
+(2-4 lines of text)
+3. "We must, by the end of 2025, remove all use of COBOL from around the world."
+Discuss.
+(3-10 lines).

+Also, give one example of each.